 So for the past month or so, I’ve been working towards creating my own productive, dream morning.
 Now I have time to practice gratitude, read, review my goals, and more.
 Allll before my husband even wakes up. 😉

 The biggest key to making your mornings run more smoothly is by creating a morning routine that works for you.
 If you’re looking for a way to create your own perfect morning routine, read on.The key to making your mornings run smoothly is by creating a morning routine...
 Click To Tweet

 How to create the morning routine you’ve always wanted:

 Step 1: What would you like to do?

-Grab a piece of paper (or download the free worksheet from the end of this post).
+Grab a pen and a piece of paper (or download the free worksheet from the end of this post).
 Go ahead, I’ll wait for you. 🙂

 That was fast!
 Okay, now make a list of everything that you’d like to do in the morning.
 Include things like: